tecladocode/web-dev-bootcamp/curriculum/section03/lectures/07_nesting_elements/README.md

 </article>
 ```

-Here we have a new types of element, `<article>`, which denotes any kind of self-contained content in the document.
+Here we have a new type of element, `<article>`, which denotes any kind of self-contained content in the document.

 In the example above, the `<article>` element encloses the `<h1>` and `<p>` elements.
 The page content here is just some silly pirate themed *lorem ipsum* text.[^lorem]